What is pumpernickel? How is it made of? What are its uses, origin, and how to store it?

 It is a traditional German rye bread made from coarse ground rye, or a combination of rye flour and whole rye grains with a sourdough starter.
 It originates from Westphalia, a region in the northwest of Germany.

-Traditionally, German pumpernickel bread is made with a dough that is kneaded for a long period without artificial coloring or preservatives, then baked for up to 24 hours at a low temperature, which gives the bread its deep brown color, slightly sweet, earthy taste, and dense texture.
+Traditionally, German pumpernickel bread is made with a dough that is kneaded for a long period without artificial coloring or preservatives, then baked for up to 24 hours at a low temperature.
+This long baking process gives the bread its dark brown color, slightly sweet, earthy flavor and dense texture.

 What is The History and Origin of Pumpernickel?